ICC to investigate reported war crimes in Palestinian territories | DW | 03.03.2021

 Prosecutor Fatou Bensouda says the investigation will be conducted 'independently, impartially and objectively'

-The Prosecutor of the International Criminal Court (ICC) in The Hague announced on Wednesday her office would formally open a probe into reported war crimes in the Palestinian territories.
+The prosecutor of the International Criminal Court (ICC) in The Hague announced on Wednesday that her office would formally open a probe into reported war crimes in the Palestinian territories.

-In a statement, Fatou Bensouda said the investigation will be carried out "independently, impartially and objectively, without fear or favor.''
+In a statement, Fatou Bensouda said the investigation would be carried out "independently, impartially and objectively, without fear or favor.''

-The outgoing Bensouda said that the decision to open an investigation "followed a painstaking preliminary examination undertaken by my office that lasted close to five years."
+Bensouda said the decision to open an investigation "followed a painstaking preliminary examination undertaken by my office that lasted close to five years."

 "In the end, our central concern must be for the victims of crimes, both Palestinian and Israeli, arising from the long cycle of violence and insecurity that has caused deep suffering and despair on all sides," she said.

-She identified both the Israeli Defense Forces and armed Palestinian groups including Hamas as possible perpetrators.
+She identified both the Israel Defense Forces and armed Palestinian groups including the Islamist group Hamas as possible perpetrators.

 Israel has denounced the move.